Pioneer92a/TodoItemsApi_V2/README.md

 Notes:

 1. 'npm start' -> default express port 3000
-   'npm start 4000' -> assign port '4000' to express server or whichever you specify
+   'npm start 4000' -> assign port '4000' to express server or whichever you specify. npm module Commander is used for this.

 2. Prisma automatically makes a lazy connection with the data source upon first query.
    No connect command required